 Since companies keep a record of all the compensation given to the employees, it helps monitor their performance.
 You can check the variable pay to see how well they performed before and match it with their current performance.
 That way, an employer can learn whether to retain an employee with more compensation or give them a warning.

-How to Create an Employee Compensation Plan
+How to Create Employee Compensation Plan:

 1. Appoint a Compensation Manager